zkhin/flasktest/README.md

 # flasktest
-Test for simple blog application in Flask
+Simple blog application in Flask with ability to run server on IOS pythonista